Skip to Main Content

 Individual Support

-• If you are not available during GIS help hours, request an appointment by emailing gishelp@mit.edu.
+• Use the GIS help request form to ask a question or schedule an appointment.
 You will receive a response within 1 business day, although it may take longer before a GIS staff member can meet with you.

-• Limited support for programming in Python and Google Maps API.
+• We provide limited support for programming in Python, APIs, and web development.
 Requests will be evaluated on a case by case basis.
 You are expected to already have a basic understanding of programming concepts or be willing to learn them on your own.

 Consultation guidelines